columbia-it/django-jsonapi-training/docs/database.md

   Unapplying oauth2_provider.0001_initial...
 OK
 ```

-We'll add some SQL to remove the NULL UNIQUE from the column attributes and
+We'll add some SQL to remove the NULL UNIQUE from the column constraints and
 instead implement proper NULL UNIQUE enforcement by manually adding a "CREATE UNIQUE INDEX ...
 WHERE ...
 IS NOT NULL".

 Due to the various referential intregrity constraints in the models, we have to do a bit of extra work: